ngshiheng/michelin-my-maps/README.md

 # Michelin My Maps

-Go Colly spider which curates a list of awesome restaurants from the Michelin Guide
+Go Colly spider which curates a list of awesome restaurants from the Michelin Guide.

+Download the [csv file](./generated/michelin_my_maps.csv) to view the full restaurant list.

 ## Usage